nkij/LIGO/README.md

 LIGO
 ====

-This repository contains python scripts written for LIGO-related tasks
+This repository contains python scripts written for LIGO-related tasks.
+This include fetch and use data from NSD2 via GWpy package (a python package for gravitational-wave astrophysics).

 LIGO as "Laser Interferometer Gravitational-wave Observatory"